Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 asynchronous operations to access a specific use of Text Analytics, such as language detection or key phrase extraction.

 ### Text input
-A **text input**, sometimes called a **document**, is a single unit of document to be analyzed by the predictive models in the Text Analytics service.
-Operations on Text Analytics client may take a single document or a collection of document to be analyzed as a batch.
+A **text input**, also called a **document**, is a single unit of document to be analyzed by the predictive models in the Text Analytics service.
+Operations on Text Analytics client may take a single document or a collection of documents to be analyzed as a batch.
 See [service limitations][service_input_limitation] for the input, including document length limits, maximum batch size, and supported text encoding.

 ### Return value
-An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single text input.
+An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single document.
 An operation's result type also may optionally include information about the input document and how it was processed.
-An operation result contains a `isError` property that allows to identify if an operation executed was successful or unsuccessful for the given text input.
+An operation result contains a `isError` property that allows to identify if an operation executed was successful or unsuccessful for the given document.
 When the operation results an error, you can simply call `getError()` to get `TextAnalyticsError` which contains the reason why it is unsuccessful.
-If you are interested in how many characters in your document or number of operation transactions been going through, simply call `getStatistics()` to get the `TextDocumentStatistics` which contains both information.
+If you are interested in how many characters are in your document, or the number of operation transactions that have gone through, simply call `getStatistics()` to get the `TextDocumentStatistics` which contains both information.

 ### Return value collection
 An operation result collection, such as `DocumentResultCollection<AnalyzeSentimentResult>`, which is the collection of